bvmbo/snakeJava/README.md

 ## Setup

 - Java runtime installed
-- you need to have a folder "highScores" next to snake.jar file.
+- You need to have a folder "highScores" next to snake.jar file.
 That folder must contain "highscore.dat" file.
 The file mantains highscores.

 ## How to play the game